HadrienNU/LangevinIntegrators.jl/README.md

   LangevinIntegrators is able to get parameters from the GLE_AnalysisEM package (https://github.com/HadrienNU/GLE_AnalysisEM)

+# Structure of the code

+  The flow is as follow, first define a force, via a potential or a basis.
+If wanted, you can add some fixes to the force to either communicate with plumed, add some extra forces or set tup a stop condition.
+  Set up the integrator with this force and other physical parameters.

 # Plumed integration

   The integrator can be coupled to Plumed (https://www.plumed.org/).
 Plumed should be set up a priori in your system.